Uzi: Uzi carbine

 The Uzi carbine is similar in appearance to the Uzi submachine gun.
 The Uzi carbine is fitted with a 400 mm barrel, to meet the minimum rifle barrel length requirement for civilian sales in the United States.
 A small number of Uzi carbines were produced with the standard length barrel for special markets.
 It fires from a closed-bolt position in semi-automatic mode only and uses a floating firing pin as opposed to a fixed firing pin.
 The FS-style selector switch has two positions (the automatic setting was blocked): "F" for "fire" (semi-auto) and "S" for "safe".
 Uzi carbines are available in .22 LR, 9mm, .41 AE, and .45 ACP calibers.

 The Uzi carbine has two main variants, the Model A (imported from 1980 to 1983) and the Model B (imported from 1983 until 1989).
 The Type A was the same as the fully automatic Uzi, while the Type B had a firing pin safety and improved sights and sling swivels.
 These two variants were imported and distributed by Action Arms.

 The American firm Group Industries made limited numbers of a copy of the Uzi "B" model semiauto carbine for sale in the US along with copies of the Uzi submachine gun for the U.S. collectors' market.
-After registering several hundred submachine guns transferable to the general public through a special government regulated process, production was halted due to financial troubles at the company.
-Company assets (including partially made Uzi submachine guns, parts, and tooling) were purchased by an investment group later to become known as Vector Arms.
-Vector Arms built and marketed numerous versions of the Uzi carbine and the Mini Uzi.
+After registering several hundred submachine guns transferable to the general public through a special government-regulated process, production was halted due to financial troubles at the company.
+Company assets (including partially made Uzi submachine guns, parts, and tooling) were purchased by an investment group later to become known as Vektor Arms.
+Vektor Arms built and marketed numerous versions of the Uzi carbine and the Mini Uzi.
+As of 2024, average prices can be over $25,000.00 USD.

 Today, while the civilian manufacture, sale and possession of post-1986 select-fire Uzi and its variants is prohibited in the United States, it is still legal to sell templates, tooling and manuals to complete such conversion.
 These items are typically marketed as being "post-sample" materials for use by federal firearm licensees for manufacturing/distributing select-fire variants of the Uzi to law enforcement, military and overseas customers.